christosgalano/delete-gh-workflow-runs/README.md

 - `--workflow` - The name of the workflow or "all" to delete all workflow runs; default is "all".
 - `--token` - The GitHub token.

+> NOTE: Only 'completed' workflow runs are considered for deletion.

 ### Example usage

 Delete the runs of a specific workflow: